-In computer science, as pointed out in [1], the notion of activity is a very generic term, which can be applied to a variety of different topics.
+In computer science, as pointed out by Akerkar,1 the notion of activity is a very generic term, which can be applied to a variety of different topics.
 This notion of activity is different from the classical notion used in simulation.
-The usual activity notion can be found in Tocher [2], who also first described the three phases approach, as an optimization of an activity-based simulation.
-In [3], Balci presents the concept of activity as a possible approach to drive the implementation of a discrete event simulation kernel.
-An object-oriented variant of the three phases approach was introduced by Pidd [4].
+The usual activity notion can be found in Tocher,2 who also first described the three-phase approach, as an optimization of an activity-based simulation.
+Balci3 presents the concept of activity as a possible approach to drive the implementation of a discrete-event simulation kernel.
+An object-oriented variant of the three-phase approach was introduced by Pidd.4

 In many fields, the notion of activity can be found.
-For example, it is a fundamental issue in computer graphics, from Z-buffers [5], to current work required for fast rendering of different level of details [6, 7] in complex scenes or multiresolution modeling in game engine [8].
-In autonomic systems [9, 10], ensuring the persistence of the self-\ properties requires a feedback loop based on tracking certain variables that account for activity changes in the system, from the level of the operating system (e.g., in Solaris 10) to the level of large cloudbased systems.
-In everyware/ambiant/pervasive/ubiquitous systems [11], the key issue is to track the activity/location of a user to adapt local devices to the presence/absence and movement of the user's activity.
-Nowadays, any parallel system copes with dynamic requirements for resources using load-balancing [12] algorithms to track the activity taking place in each computing site to reallocate and reschedule tasks according to changes in both the demands and the availability of resources.
+For example, it is a fundamental issue in computer graphics, from Z-buffers,5 to current work required for fast rendering of different level of details^{6,7} in complex scenes or multiresolution modeling in game engines.8 In autonomic systems,^{9,10} ensuring the persistence of the self- properties requires a feedback loop based on tracking certain variables that account for activity changes in the system, from the level of the operating system (e.g. in Solaris 10) to the level of large cloud-based systems.
+In everyware/ ambiant/pervasive/ubiquitous systems,11 the key issue is to track the activity/location of a user to adapt local devices to the presence/absence and movement of the user's activity.
+Nowadays, any parallel system copes with dynamic requirements for resources using load-balancing12 algorithms to track the activity taking place in each computing site to reallocate and reschedule tasks according to changes in both the demands and the availability of resources.